SGTMcClain/GITting_Started_with_GIT/README.md

     This command should return the current version of Git

 ## Installing Github Desktop
+1. Download Github Desktop from https://desktop.github.com/

+## Installing Git-LFS
+Because we are using Unity we need an addon that will help us manage large binary files like pictures, 3D models, and audio files.
+LFS stands for Large File Storage.
+With this add-on installed we can utilize a text file to manage what files LFS should save instead of saving them to git.

+You can download and install Git-LFS here https://git-lfs.github.com/

+### Why do we need to do this?
+Git manages text files very well and technically any file that you save to your computer can be viewed as some form of text file.
+This is great for Readme.md files and code files because they are usually made up of only text.
+However larger files like pictures, 3D models, and audio files are massive in size which also means that they would be huge to keep track of.
+These files also may have small portions that change everytime the file is opened which can give git fits about what the correct version is.
+LFS keeps track of these changes seperately from Git so that it doesn't cause any larger issues (Merge Conflicts).

 ## Start_Unity_Github_Project
 Use this template to start a Unity3D project using Git and Github.